Skip to content

 Get to know: Community Futures North Central Development

 Community Futures North Central Development is an economic development corporation that supports communities in northern Manitoba by offering resources for entrepreneurship and economic development.
 Manitoba’s 16 Community Futures corporations deliver a variety of services including loans and technical and advisory services for small and medium-sized businesses, services targeted to youth and entrepreneurs with disabilities, and community economic development and planning.
-Jessie Golem spoke with Michelle Pruder about their Green Resilience Project community conversation that took place in northern Manitoba in January.
+Jessie Golem spoke with Michelle Pruder about their Green Resilience… Read More »Get to know: Community Futures North Central Development

 Get to know: West Kootenay EcoSociety